tpq/catmap/cran-comments.md

 * Possibly mis-spelled words in DESCRIPTION:

-This is a re-submission of the first catmap package as archived on CRAN.
-The original maintainer and active author, Kristin Nicodemus, has consented to the transfer of maintainence.
+This is a re-submission of the first catmap package as archived on CRAN (with some improvements to plot routines).
+I am unable to reach the original maintainer, Kristin Nicodemus, by e-mail (using the archived address and another found online).
+I think the original catmap package is effectively orphaned.
+Otherwise, I can re-submit as "catmap2"?

 I have reviewed the DESCRIPTION and attest it does not contain any mis-spellings.